Engineers Edge

 Where:

-T = Time ( seconds )
+T = Time to Start (seconds)

-N = Velocity at load ( rpm )
+N = Velocity at load (rpm)

-Ta = Average Torque During start ( ft-lbs )
+Ta = Average Torque During start (ft-lbs)

 W = Weight (lbs)